 This post contains commercial links

-Some of them are inherited (or copied if you wish) from other cultures, while others have deep roots in the Swedish history.
+Some of the Swedish traditions are inherited (or copied, if you wish) from other cultures, while others have deep roots in the Swedish history.
 The latter being what I consider as “typical Swedish”.

 A bun filled with marsipan and whipped cream.